Shotbow/fudawiki-files/hanafuda/games/jumai.md

 In subsequent rounds, the dealer position may alternate between players.
 ## Distributing the Cards
 The dealer shuffles the deck and passes out **10 cards face-down to each player**, which will become their hands, and **10 cards face-up on the field**.
 The remainder of the deck is placed face-down next to the field, and will act as a draw pile for the round.
+## Misdeals
+If 4 cards of the same month are dealt to the table, then a misdeal is declared (since these 4 cards are impossible to capture).
+In this case, the cards are thrown in, shuffled again, and re-dealt.
 # Gameplay
 In each round, **the dealer is the first to play**, with players taking alternating turns.
 General gameplay is identical to that of [Bakappana](/en/hanafuda/games/bakappana)
 ## Turns